andrewsingleton2/Active-Directory/README.md

 • Installed Windows Server 2019 and configured it as the domain controller.

-• Installed and Configured Active Directory; added myself as an Admin.
+• Installed and Configured Active Directory; created an Admin account for myself.

-• Installed and Configured RAS/NAT.
+• Installed and Configured RAS/NAT on the domain controller.

 • Set Up A DHCP Server.
 (Allows Windows 10 users to automatically get an IP to access and browse the internet)

 • Downloaded and Ran a PowerShell Script to Create over 1,000 Sample User Accounts on Active Directory.

+• Created a Client Windows VM and connected it to the domain controller's internal network.

 ### Here's a Screenshot of the Users Created in Active Directory During this Project
 ![image](https://github.com/andrewsingleton2/Building-An-Active-Directory/assets/150304510/cf837817-6179-44fe-97f0-ec4c7cda0dd1)